Vonage/vivid-3/libs/components/src/lib/card/README.md

 </vwc-card>
 ```

-### Footer
+### Footer Slot

 The footer slot is for content in the card footer.
+Use it for adding buttons or action items.
+By default - items inside footer slot are aligned to the end.

 ```html preview
 <vwc-card